The College of St. Scholastica

 - Software Engineering: Prepares students to apply the principles of computer science and engineering to the design, development, testing, maintenance and evaluation of software systems.
 It will help make students productive members of teams in a variety of software engineering applications.

 - Students work with faculty on joint research projects in preparation for future graduate research

 - High percentage of female and international students bring diverse perspectives to the program

 Students complete real-world projects for actual clients as part of this program.
 In addition, all CS/CIS majors are required to complete an internship.
 The department has developed partnerships with many innovative companies in the Duluth and Twin Cities areas.
 St. Scholastica students have developed a reputation for high-quality performance in many area businesses.

 The demand for computer professionals continues to expand.
 The Federal Bureau of Labor Statistics expects job opportunities in computer-related fields to be better than any other field for at least the next decade.
+According to the National Association of Colleges and Employers, graduates with a computer science major earned the highest starting salaries in 2013.
 Scholastica graduates find work as web developers, software engineers, database specialists and system analysts.
 An increasing number of graduates are working for computer consulting firms, while others are managing information systems of large and small organizations.

 "I was always interested in business and technology and I knew that I wanted to go into this field because technology is something that is growing.
 When I first began as a freshman at St. Scholastica, I did not know how my life was going to be after the next four years.
 I did not even know what country I would be living in.
 Therefore, I chose computer information systems because I knew the skills that I would get from this major would be transferrable everywhere.
 No matter which language the country speaks, no matter what laws it has, the skills I gained here would always be applicable."